MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/apply-updates.md

 1. [Open the Dynamics 365 admin center](dynamics-365-admin-center.md) and go to the **Instances** tab.
     ![Open the Instances tab](media/update-instances-tab.png "Open the Instances tab")

-2. If you have more than one Dynamics 365 instance, then each of them is listed here.
+2. If you have more than one instance, then each of them is listed here.
 Select the instance where you have Marketing installed.

 3. The column next to the instance list shows information about your selected instance, including a list of solutions installed there.
 Select the **Manage your solutions** button ![The Manage your solutions button](media/update-manage-button.png "The Manage your solutions button") next to the **Solutions** heading here.
     ![Select the Manage your solutions button](media/update-open-manage-solutions.png "Select the Manage your solutions button")